aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to EXCEL</h2>

+For a Python developer, the need to convert POTM to EXCEL arises when they are trying to add a feature within their application.
+POTM is a file format used by Microsoft PowerPoint to save presentations in a macro-enabled format.
+It is a binary file format which is not supported by many applications.
+On the other hand, EXCEL is a widely used spreadsheet format which is supported by many applications.
+Therefore, it is necessary to convert POTM to EXCEL in order to make the file compatible with other applications.

+<h2>How Aspose.Total helps for POTM to EXCEL Conversion</h2>
-For a Python developer, who is trying to add a POTM to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTM and EXCEL files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTM and EXCEL files.
+It helps to automate the conversion process from POTM to EXCEL.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert POTM file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to manipulate the data in the Excel file.
+It also supports various versions of Microsoft Excel, including XLS, XLSX, XLSM, XLSB, CSV, and ODS.

 {{% /blocks/products/pf/feature-page-summary %}}